 18. Hang out with happy people.

 Ever hang out with a gloomy person and leave feeling bummed?
-That’s because moods can be contagious.
+That's because moods can be contagious.
 It turns out that feelings can be transferred from one person to another, and the more we share experiences with one another, the more our emotions and behaviors become synchronized.
-One secret to long-term happiness is surrounding yourself with others who are also happy.
+One secret to long-term happiness is surrounding yourself with others who also have a happy mindset.